NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/AzureCLI.rst

    # azure-cli 2.24.0
    # ...

-Create the :file:`az` alias when using Docker
+Create the az alias when using Docker
 *********************************************

 The installation instructions expect the :file:`az` command to be run from the current directory.